Invasive Breast Cancer

 Invasive breast cancer occurs when abnormal cells from inside the milk ducts or lobules break out into nearby breast tissue.

-If breast cancer spreads, the lymph nodes in the underarm area (the axillary lymph nodes) are the first place it’s likely to go.
+If breast cancer spreads, the axillary lymph nodes (lymph nodes in the underarm area) are usually the first place it’s likely to go.

 Learn about treatment for invasive breast cancer.